Orion vs Black Diamond: Enterprise Wealth Platforms for RIAs in 2026

 4. Integration depth

-With dominant market share, Orion has the most extensive integration ecosystem.
+With a large installed base, Orion has one of the most extensive integration ecosystems.
 Most fintech vendors prioritize Orion compatibility.

 Orion pricing